-More detail on each site design practice is provided in the North Central Texas Council of Governments' iSWM Technical Manual: Planning.
+More detail on each site design practice is provided in the Paving and Drainage Design Manuals.

 The integrated site design practices may be subject to other ordinances within a municipality and could require approval before implementation.
 All relevant materials should be reviewed before developing a site plan.